serdimoa/charting/Widget-Methods.md

   * `vertLabelsAlign`: `["top", "middle", "bottom"]`

 This call creates a shape at specified point on main series.

+###removeEntity(entityId)
+1. `entityId`: object.
+Value which was passed to your callback after the entity (shape of study) was created.

+Removes the specified entity.

 ####createVerticalLine(point, options)
 1. `point`: object `{time}`